John Brown (abolitionist): Media

 Two notable screen portrayals of Brown were given by actor Raymond Massey.
-The 1940 film Santa Fe Trail, starring Errol Flynn and Olivia de Havilland, depicted Brown completely unsympathetically as an out-and-out villainous madman; Massey plays him with a constant, wild-eyed stare.
-The film gave the impression that he did not oppose slavery, even to the point of having a Black "mammy" character say, after an especially fierce battle, "Mr. Brown done promised us freedom, but ... if this is freedom, I don't want no part of it".
+The 1940 film Santa Fe Trail, starring Errol Flynn and Olivia de Havilland, depicted Brown completely unsympathetically as a villainous madman and Massey plays him with a constant, wild-eyed stare.
+The film gave the impression that he did not oppose slavery, even to the point of having a black "mammy" character say, after an especially fierce battle, "Mr. Brown done promised us freedom, but ... if this is freedom, I don't want no part of it".
 Massey portrayed Brown again in the little-known, low-budget Seven Angry Men, in which he was not only the main character, but depicted in a much more restrained, sympathetic way.
 Massey, along with Tyrone Power and Judith Anderson, starred in the acclaimed 1953 dramatic reading of Stephen Vincent Benét's epic Pulitzer Prize-winning poem John Brown's Body (1928).

+The play Gallows Glorious, by Ronald Gow, was produced on stage in 1933.
+Published in 1933, it was the first three-act play to be presented on television, the BBC, in 1938.
+It was released as a film the same year, according to IMDb.
+Reprinted in 1937, it was published by Penguin in 1958 and this edition is available in the Internet Archive.

 Numerous American poets have written poems about him, including John Greenleaf Whittier, Louisa May Alcott, and Walt Whitman.
 The Polish poet Cyprian Kamil Norwid wrote two poems praising Brown: "John Brown" and the better known "Do obywatela Johna Brown" ("To Citizen John Brown").
 Marching Song (1932) is an unpublished play about the legend of John Brown by Orson Welles.
 Russell Banks's 1998 biographical novel about Brown, Cloudsplitter, was a Pulitzer Prize finalist.
 It is narrated by Brown's surviving son Owen.
 James McBride's 2013 novel The Good Lord Bird tells Brown's story through the eyes of a young slave, Henry Shackleford, who accompanies Brown to Harpers Ferry.
 The novel won the 2013 National Book Award for Fiction.
 A limited episode series based on the book was released starring Ethan Hawke as John Brown.